NeCTAR-RC/ResOsTrainTheTrainer/README.md

 * http://sciencecases.lib.buffalo.edu/cs/pdfs/Clicker%20Cases-XXXVI-2.pdf

 # To Resolve

 1. [ ] As in Software Carpentry, should trainers who submit a GitHub correction get a certificate?
 1. [ ] What about a code of conduct: http://software-carpentry.org/conduct/
+1. [ ] Add a backing etherpad
+1. [ ] Send out reminder email about the post day survey...